*This post is a comprehensive article on freelancing hacks and the tools you need to run a successful, productive business.

 Before I would tell you, I favored Office 365, but now after working more in Google docs and sheets, I really like how Google docs work.

-Now, this is a nifty little tool for the financial aspects of your business.
+Now, Bonsai is a nifty little tool for the financial aspects of your business.
 It has an automated and integrated design that helps you run your business effortlessly like you’ve been doing it for years.

 Monday is a popular software for project management that lets you collaborate with other team members.
 It’s great for small business owners and allows them to connect with other freelancers that work for them.